Have a question?

 How the ECU works and causes P1251 Toyota fault codes

-In the lower load levels, the ECU does not ‘close loop boost control’.
-Basically the ECU has a predetermined ‘VNT position’ table based on the loads.
-This dictates ‘roughly’ the boost levels, and given the low loads, close enough is seen as good enough.
-When the load levels come up, the ECU gets into its closed loop, and therefore will do what ever is required to maintain its ‘target boost levels’.
+In the lower load levels, the ECU does not 'close loop boost control'.
+Basically the ECU has a predetermined 'VNT position' table based on the loads.
+This dictates 'roughly' the boost pressure levels, and given the low loads, close enough is seen as good enough.
+When the load levels come up, the ECU gets into its closed loop, and therefore will do whatever is required to maintain its target boost levels.
+A faulty MAP sensor measuring intake manifold pressure can also interfere with this process, feeding the ECU incorrect load data and affecting turbo control.

 What Causes the P1251 Toyota Fault Code